emqx/emqx-docs/en_US/advanced/system-topic.md

 By default, only MQTT clients on localhost are allowed to subscribe to the $SYS topic.
 Please refer to [file ACL](../security/authz/file.md) to modify the ACL rules for publish and subscribe.

 <!-- Update links to include a link to {{ your-emqx-dashboard-endpoint }}  -->
-Most of the data of the $SYS topic in EMQX Broker can be obtained through other methods with lower Couplings.
-The device online and offline status can be obtained through [Webhook](./webhook.md)), and the node and cluster status can be obtained through HTTP API - Statistics Metrics.
+Most of the data of the $SYS topic in EMQX can be obtained through other methods with lower Couplings.
+The device online and offline status can be captured and processed in the Rule Engine.
 :::

 ## Cluster status information